- Strengthen the prevention of risk factors for diabetes

 - Ensure full involvement of all partners and optimal governance of the project

 This project will adopt an institutional and operational approach.
-In order to strengthen the fight against diabetes and its risk factors in the Comoros, the partner will ensure that all policy documents related to the disease (NCD, diabetes, nutrition, maternal and child health, ...) are strengthened.
-To promote a more favourable policy environment and to address the need for the population to have access to more advanced care at the peripheral level, the partner will significantly increase the number of health professionals trained in diabetes, gestational diabetes and type 1 diabetes at the different levels of the health pyramid.
-This will lead to a decentralisation of diabetes care and the country will, for the first time, have qualified medical specialists for diabetes care.
+In order to strengthen the fight against diabetes and its risk factors in Mali, the partner will ensure that all policy documents related to the disease (NCD, diabetes, nutrition, maternal and child health, ...) are strengthened.
+To promote a more favourable policy environment and to further improve access to care at the peripheral level, the project will significantly increase the number of health professionals trained in diabetes, gestational diabetes and type 1 diabetes at the different levels of the health pyramid.
+This will lead to a further decentralisation of diabetes services.

-To ensure better quality of care and better financial access to care for people with diabetes, advocacy will also be used to ensure that diabetes treatment and care are fully included in the Universal Health Coverage system to be set up in the country.
+To ensure better quality of care and better financial access to care for people with diabetes, social protection will be extended by including diabetes in the UHC system in addition to the AMO (Obligatory Medical Aid).

-At the end of the project, the Comoros will have an effective and sustainable political environment and a decentralised and strengthened diabetes care system.
-People with diabetes will benefit from quality care on the three islands leading to better prevention and management of diabetes and a decrease in the number of serious complications and premature deaths.
-The country will also benefit from ambitious prevention actions including, for example, teachers and students from primary and secondary schools.
+At the end of the project, Mali will have an efficient and sustainable policy environment and a decentralised and strengthened diabetes care system.
+Support to the data monitoring system and the health information system will enable better political and strategic planning for the fight against diabetes in Mali.
+People with diabetes will benefit from quality care throughout the country leading to better prevention and management of diabetes and a reduction in the number of serious complications and premature deaths.

-To ensure effectiveness and long-term sustainability, all the main health actors in the Comoros will be involved from the start of the project: Ministry of Health, General and Regional Directorates of Health, national and regional hospitals and health structures; health professionals as well as patients' associations and associations of health professionals.
+To ensure effectiveness and long-term sustainability, all the main health actors in Mali will be involved from the beginning of the project: Ministry of Health, National and Regional Health Directorates, National and Regional Hospitals and health structures; specialist doctors and health professionals as well as patients' associations and health professionals' associations.
+Local ownership will also be strengthened through the involvement of strong national NGOs such as the NGO Walé.

-- 2 graduate diabetologists trained; 105 physicians and other health professionals trained on the care and prevention of T2DM and gestational diabetes
+- 736 physicians, 579 nurses and 23 health professionals trained in the care and prevention of T2DM and gestional diabetes

-- 50 patients with T2D1 trained in self-care
+- 900 patients with T2DM trained in self-care

-- 21 Patient Peer Educators (PEPs) trained and 1000 patients accompanied by PPEs
+- 29 Patient Peer Educators (PPE) trained and 675 directly accompanied by PPEs

 - + More